BigMurph619/RoadMon/readme.md

     - **Kimmy may NEVER hold a poison healing item.**
 4) Timmy : "Touchy Tummy"
     - So no berries, Milk, Soda, or Candy for this little fella.
+5) Family : "Bird Watching"
+    - The whole fam loves to look at birds or whatever...you can catch the legendary birds for items and info.
+Please free them afterwards.

 # Family Trip Plan